tayyabsayyad/opensourcetutorials.in/content/qgis/workshop/features/index.md

 ### 5. Publishing Maps on the Web
 QGIS can be used as a client for

-`WMS` : A Web Map Service is a standard protocol developed by the Open Geospatial Consortium in 1999 for serving georeferenced map images over the Internet
+`WMS`: A Web Map Service is a standard protocol developed by the Open Geospatial Consortium in 1999 for serving georeferenced map images over the Internet

-`WMTS` : A Web Map Tile Service is a standard protocol for serving pre-rendered or run-time computed georeferenced map tiles over the Internet
+`WMTS`: A Web Map Tile Service is a standard protocol for serving pre-rendered or run-time computed georeferenced map tiles over the Internet

-`WMS-C` : Web Mapping Service - Cached permits servers to optimize their image generation, and allows tiles to be cached at intermediate points.
+`WMS-C`: Web Mapping Service - Cached permits servers to optimize their image generation, and allows tiles to be cached at intermediate points.
 A WMS-C service would likely only deliver images for bounding boxes aligned to a given rectangular origin and grid, and only at particular scale levels.

-`WFS` : Open Geospatial Consortium Web Feature Service (WFS) Interface Standard provides an interface allowing requests for geographical features across the web using platform-independent calls
+`WFS`: Open Geospatial Consortium Web Feature Service (WFS) Interface Standard provides an interface allowing requests for geographical features across the web using platform-independent calls

-`WFS-T client` : Web Feature Service (WFS) with transactions
+`WFS-T client`: Web Feature Service (WFS) with transactions

-`WMS, WCS or WFS server` : QGIS can be used as a server for WMS,WCS ot WFS services
+`WMS, WCS or WFS server`: QGIS can be used as a server for WMS, WCS or WFS services

 ### 6. QGIS Plugins

-You can create new plugin or use existing developed by community
+You can create a new plugin or use existing developed by the community

 ![ qgisplugin ](qgisplugin.png)